-In addition to the increase in sales revenue, the increase in inventories of finished goods and work in progress as well as the decline in own work capitalised also had an impact on the total output of operations.
-The total output of operations was $\[\]$ 44,554 thousand above the prior-year figure; this equates to an increase of 5 %.
+In addition to the increase in sales revenue, the decrease in inventories of finished goods and work in progress as well as the increase in own work capitalised also had an impact on the total output of operations.
+The total output of operations was $\in 63.032$ thousand above the prior-year figure; this equates to an increase of 6.9 %.